Tawfiquzzaman/Tawfiquzzaman/README.md

 🚀 I’m currently working on:
 - A hobby web platform with authentication, course management, and role-based access
 - Implementing a limited seat feature and secure **JWT-based API** integration
+- Post-Forum web, which will allow users to post and viewers can comment on that post

 🔧 I love solving problems, writing clean and scalable code, and continuously learning new technologies.